AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-pow-reflection.md

 Given the right set-up, a PoW chain gains an *incredible* security advantage from mutual reflection with a PoS chain.

+\aside{
-\textbf{Note:} The attack scenario above assumes two important things: the attacker is only attacking the PoW chain via a \emph{mining in private} strategy, and that the attacker is not attacking the PoS chain that is reflecting the PoW chain.
-These are not safe assumptions in general.
+  \textbf{Note:} The attack scenario above assumes that the attacker is not attacking the PoS chain that is reflecting the PoW chain.
+  That is not a safe assumption.
+  Additionally, with traditional blockchains (which are trees), an empty-block DoS is possible -- this is addressed in \autoref{sec:dos-and-dags}.
+}

 What about the PoS chain, though; what benefits does it gain from this relationship?
 The answer here is simple: by reflecting with a PoW chain, the PoS chain gains *thermodynamic security*; the PoS chain's history is *thermodynamically secured* by the PoW chain. \textbf{This solves the \emph{Nothing at Stake} problem for any well constructed PoS scheme.} Furthermore, it is possible for error-correction methods like \emph{slashing} to be implemented *on the PoW chain*, not the PoS chain.
 Moving the staking and error correction methods to a different chain will require subtle and precise protocol design, but such changes are *in principle* possible with tolerable overhead.